 If you feel safe and comfortable doing so, removing lethal means such as weapons (firearms, knives, etc.), drugs (including alcohol and prescriptions), and anything your friend may have referenced as a means to die by suicide can prevent suicide.

 No institution can guarantee students will never attempt or complete suicide and no single prevention effort can best serve all students.
 At the UW Tacoma we implement many different strategies contributing to our overall suicide prevention program.
 The following are steps based on current research and best practice approaches.

 Trained mental health professionals in Psychological & Wellness Services (253-692-4522) are available at no additional charge to all students enrolled at UW Tacoma.

 Advanced training and supervision: Doctoral Psychology interns at PAWS receive specific advanced training and supervision in suicide assessment, intervention and documentation.

 Campus Safety (253-692-4416 or 2-4416 from a campus phone) is on duty 24/7.
-Our Safety and Security staff can connect to other UW support staff, Tacoma Police, or Tacoma emergency services as needed.
+Our Safety & Security staff can connect to other UW support staff, Tacoma Police, or Tacoma emergency services as needed.

-Transportation to local hospitals: If urgent transportation to a local hospital is needed, but an ambulance is not necessary, staff in Campus Safety, Counseling & Psychological Services, or the Student Affairs office can arrange for taxi service.
+If urgent transportation to a local hospital is needed, but an ambulance is not necessary, staff in Campus Safety, Psychological & Wellness Services, or the Student Affairs office can arrange for taxi service.